Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Mock stellar catalogues

 \section{Mock stellar catalogues}

 The first step to create a mock stellar catalogue is to choose the position and velocity of the Sun.
-For each simulation, we define four choices for the solar position: all adopt a radius and height above the midplane (defined at redshift 0) of $(R_{\odot},Z_{\odot}) = (8,0.02)$ kpc, and are spread at equidistant azimuthal angles relative to our default reference angle, which is chosen to be 30 degrees behind{\footnote{\emph{Behind} means an angle measured from the bar major axis in the direction opposite to that of the rotation of the Galactic disc.}} the major axis of the bar (Bland-Hawthorn \& Gerhard 2016).
+For each simulation, we define four choices for the solar position: all adopt a radius and height above the midplane (defined at redshift 0) of $(R_{\odot},Z_{\odot}) = (8,0.02)$ kpc, and are spread at equidistant azimuthal angles relative to our default reference angle, which is chosen to be 30 degrees behind{\footnote{\emph{Behind} means an angle measured from the bar major axis in the direction opposite to that of the rotation of the Galactic disc.
+We note that an effectively random azimuthal position is chosen for Au 24, which does not have a bar.}} the major axis of the bar (Bland-Hawthorn \& Gerhard 2016).
 The bar major axis is calculated from the $m=2$ Fourier mode of the central 5 kpc stellar distribution \citep[see][for details on how to extract angles from modes]{GKC13}.
 We then rotate the disc such that the solar position is placed at the Galactocentric Cartesian coordinate $(X,Y,Z)=(-R_{\odot}, 0, Z_{\odot})$.
 We set the local standard of rest equal to the spherically averaged circular velocity at the solar radius, and set the Solar motion velocity to $(U_{\odot}, V_{\odot}, W_{\odot}) = (11.1, 12.24, 7.25)$ $\rm km \, s^{-1}$ \citep{SBD10} relative to the local standard of rest.
 After setting the solar position and velocities, we transform our coordinate system to heliocentric equatorial coordinates following the matrix transformation described in Section 3 of \cite{HK14}, and we retain this coordinate system in the mock catalogue output.

 For each of the four Solar positions, we generate two sets of mock catalogues: one set is generated by a parallelised version of \textlcsc{SNAPDRAGONS}\footnote{Serial version available at \href{https://github.com/JASHunt/Snapdragons}{\url{https://github.com/JASHunt/Snapdragons}}} \citep{HKG15} (\Hmocks{}); the other set is generated using the method presented in \citet{LWC15} (\Dmocks{}), who produced SDSS mocks based on the the \citet{CCF10} particle tagging technique applied to the \textsc{aquarius} simulations \citep{SWV08}. \citet{Mateu:2017aa} added \gaia{} observables to the \citeauthor{LWC15} mocks to make predictions for the detection of tidal streams in \gaia{} data using great-circle methods.